Eltham North

-Eltham North is a suburb of Melbourne, Victoria, Australia, 21 km north-east of Melbourne's Central Business District, located within the City of Banyule and Shire of Nillumbik local government areas.
+Eltham North is a suburb of Melbourne, Australia.
+The suburb sits 21 km north-east of Melbourne's Central Business District, located within the City of Banyule and Shire of Nillumbik local government areas.
 Eltham North recorded a population of 6,830 at the 2021 census.

 Originally an outlying rural part of Eltham, it became a separate locality with the opening of the Eltham North Primary School in 1925.
 At that time the locality was known as Glen Park, and the name was recorded in street directories until the 1960s.
 Nevertheless, the postal district was Eltham North.

 Diamond Creek separates Eltham North from Eltham on its eastern edge.
 Eltham North shares the same postcode as Eltham (3095).

 History

 Eltham North Post Office opened around 1934 and closed in 1966.

 The graveyard was founded by Glen and Katherine for whom which the local Glen Katherine Primary school is named.

 Eltham North, once known as Northern Eltham, was renamed in 1934 to Eltham North by the Mayor at the time.